plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 This sets the starting value of all branch rate parameters to 1.

 This seems to be kind of important.
-If you let RevBayes choose starting values for branch rates, it will start by drawing values for hyperparameters ucln_mu and ucln_sigma (which, due to the high variances we've given to their hyperpriors, can result in some pretty crazy values) and then will draw values from Lognormal(<tt>ucln_mu</tt>, <tt>ucln_sigma</tt>) to serve as starting values for the branch rates.
-This procedure could start us far away from a reasonable constellation of parameter values and the MCMC analysis may never find its way to a reasonable configuration, at least with the length of run we are able to manage in a lab period.
+If you let RevBayes choose starting values for branch rates, it will start by drawing values for hyperparameters ucln_mu and ucln_sigma (which, due to the high variances we've given to their hyperpriors, can result in some pretty crazy values) and then will draw values from Lognormal(`ucln_mu`, `ucln_sigma`) to serve as starting values for the branch rates.
+This procedure could start us very far away from a reasonable constellation of parameter values and the MCMC analysis may never find its way to a reasonable configuration, at least with the length of run we are able to manage in a lab period.

-It is **always a good idea to start an MCMC analysis with all parameters set to their MLEs**, or at least reasonable values.
+Unless you are particularly interested in how well your MCMC converges from diverse starting points, it is a **good idea to start an MCMC analysis with all parameters set to reasonable values**, for example maximum likelihood estimates (MLEs).
 This does not violate Bayesian principles in any way, and it saves on the amount of burnin that needs to be done.
-This is especially true for complex models where the amount of information for estimating parameters is low.
-Here I'm cheating a bit and setting the branch rates to what I know is the true value (1.0), but if we used our estimated <tt>clock_rate</tt> from the previous analysis things would work out just as well.
+This is **especially true for complex models** where the amount of information for estimating parameters is low.
+Here I'm cheating a bit and setting the branch rates to what I know is the true value (1.0), but if we used our estimated `clock_rate` from the previous analysis things would work out just as well.

 {% comment %}
 Note that I'm not using setValue for any other parameters; the analysis seems to behave without starting those off at reasonable values, indicating either that there's a enough information about those parameters (e.g. birth_rate, state_freqs, exchangeabilities) or the parameters have less influence due to the fact that they are hyperparameters one level removed from the likelihood (e.g. ucln_mu, ucln_sigma).